xRuiAlves/FEUP-MNUM-TPs/README.md

 Jaime E. Villate - "Métodos Numéricos" - In-Progress Book - ISBN 9789729939631

 Jaime E. Villate - "Introdução aos Sistemas Dinâmicos - ISBN 972-99396-0-8

+EDIT: I decided to also post implementations using C++ programming, in order to make the repository more complete and to contain different approaches to same problem in different programming languages.